-Few environmental issues have sparked as much outrage and urgent action as plastic pollution.
+Few environmental issues have sparked as much outrage and urgent action as the plastic pollution.
 Images of plastic-clogged oceans and suffering marine life only hint at the deeper problem.
 The crisis begins with the production of virgin plastic, fueled by fossil resources, which is a major contributor to climate change.
 By 2050, plastic’s lifecycle emissions could consume 10–15% of the global carbon budget.
 Beyond emissions, plastics contain harmful chemicals and microplastics that are infiltrating everything from ocean depths to human bodies, posing negative health risks.
 According to a 2024 Cornell University study, humans are ingesting and inhaling more microplastics than at any time in recorded history.
 These pervasive particles have been detected in human blood, lungs, and breast milk.

 This article examines the pressing global challenges related to plastic pollution and offers a strategic approach, particularly for Southeast Asia, to effectively address this issue.
 It also highlights the importance of sustainable packaging within agri-food systems to ensure compliance with environmental standards.

 Globally, 460 million metric tons (MMT) of plastic are produced each year, serving countless purposes across industries.
 Around 20 million metric tons (MMT) of plastic waste enter the environment annually – a number projected to rise sharply by 2040.
-Agricultural value chains use 12.5 million MMT of plastic products each year.
+Agricultural value chains use 12.5 MMT of plastic products each year.
 A further 37.3 MMT is used in food packaging.
 The crop production and livestock sectors are the largest users, accounting for 10.2 MMT per year collectively, followed by fisheries and aquaculture with 2.1 MMT, and forestry with 0.2 MMT.
 Asia is estimated to be the largest user of plastics in agricultural production, accounting for almost half of global usage.

 Efforts like clean-ups and recycling have proven insufficient to stem the tide of plastic waste entering our rivers and oceans.
 In the absence of viable alternatives, the demand for plastics in agriculture is only set to increase, with production expected to double by 2030.